• Skip to main content

 Consisting of just a few ingredients; eggs, ground unsalted pistachios, olive oil, fine polenta, sugar and of course grapefruit.
 The citrus syrup, steeped with rosemary, adds an extra flavour dimension, peppery with warm pine notes.

 This tempting bake really couldn’t be more simple to make, all you’ll need in the way of equipment is a food processor to grind the nuts.
-I urge you to give it a try and please leave a comment or rate the recipe.
+I urge you to give it a try and I would love you to leave a comment or rate the recipe.
 Happy Baking!

 Grapefruit Cake